 Our Benchmark for Sustainable Banking report highlights a high level of awareness around sustainability challenges among banking executives.
 Over three quarters of UK (78%) and Dutch (91%) banking executives view sustainability as an important part of their business strategy.
+For the US, it is unsurprising that this figure stands at 98%, given the level of exposure around being sustainable among the public and in the media, and the fact the market is a mature one.

-However, while it is pleasing to see that many banks understand the importance of sustainability, the survey also finds that less than a third of banking executives in the UK (31%), Netherlands (28%) and Germany (24%) believe sustainability is a top concern at board level.
+While it is pleasing to see that banks across all territories have some understanding around the importance of sustainability, the survey finds that less than a third of banking executives in the US (32%), UK (31%), Netherlands (28%) and Germany (24%) believe sustainability is a top concern at board level.

-Despite high levels of awareness and a willingness to engage with sustainability challenges, less than half of banking executives in the UK (45%), Germany (40%) and the Netherlands (36%) are planning or implementing sustainable measures as part of their business strategy.
+On top of this, less than half of banking executives in the US (43%), UK (45%), Germany (40%) and the Netherlands (36%) are planning or implementing sustainable measures as part of their business strategy.

-The challenge that exists for the industry is ensuring banks engage with, and overcome, roadblocks in the adoption of sustainability initiatives.
-In the UK, around a third (31%) of banking executives referenced COVID-19 and industry demands as the main barrier to being more sustainable.
+The challenge that exists for the industry is ensuring banks engage with, and overcome, roadblocks in the implementation of sustainability initiatives.
+For the US (37%), the main challenge to adopting sustainable initiatives is shifting cultural legacies that are hindering progress.
+In the UK, around a third (31%) of banking executives referenced COVID-19 and industry demands as the main barrier to becoming more sustainable.
+For the European countries studied, a third (33%) of banking executives in the Netherlands cited a lack of cohesive ESG strategy, while in Germany over a quarter (29%) of banking executives said they had little knowledge of the market and how to drive sustainability. implementation of sustainability.